GENE GUIDE

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has TRIP12-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has TRIP12-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has TRIP12-related syndrome, the risk of having a child who has the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has TRIP12-related syndrome, the sibling’s risk of having a child who has TRIP12-related syndrome depends on the sibling’s genes and their parents’ genes.

 For a person who has TRIP12-related syndrome, the risk of having a child who has the syndrome is about 50 percent.

-As of 2020, about 24 people in the world with changes in the TRIP12 gene had been described in medical research.
+As of 2024, at least 88 people with TRIP12-related syndrome have been identified in a medical clinic.
 The first case of TRIP12-related syndrome was described in 2012.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 People who have TRIP12-related syndrome may look different.
 Appearance can vary and can include some but not all of these features: